 Yes, plenty of people still have the iPhone 8.
-And, that iconic phone needs a protective case and cover.
-The iPhone 8 is a good looking phone, but it isn’t very durable.
-Manufacturers make the screen out of fragile glass, and the back out of metal.
+Despite being a bit older than most, that iconic phone needs a protective case and cover.
+The iPhone 8 is a good-looking phone, but it isn’t very durable.
+Manufacturers make the screen out of fragile glass and the back out of metal.
 Besides personalizing your phone, a case or cover will keep dust out and protect your phone from impacts.

 Not all phone cases can withstand impacts or humid conditions.
 Some are suitable for rugged environments and deliver waterproof protection, while others are more of a fashion accessory.
 While there aren’t as many cases available as there were when the iPhone 8 was in its heyday, this collection of iPhone 8 cases includes something for all styles and budgets.